timbeaudet/knowledge_base/processes/setup_rhino.md

 ## Setup SSH Key stuff...
-From `moose`, just needed to `ssh copy-id rhino` and type password.
+From `moose`, just needed to `ssh-copy-id rhino` and type password.
 Done.
 If there were issues or moose needed more setup [checkout this.](https://github.com/timbeaudet/knowledge_base/blob/main/processes/sshkey_auto_login.md)
+I think I got that working through git-bash, but to get working in PowerShell too I had to `ssh hippo` and `cat .ssh/authorized_keys` copy that output and paste into the same place on rhino; `ssh rhino` and `vim .ssh/authorized_keys`

 ## Things to still do